 This article describes the withdrawal modeling, chart interpretation, and language used in the Planner to manage and portray the cash outflows, withdrawals, and transfers in your plan.

-The Withdrawals chart on the Insights > Savings page illustrates the projection of cash outflows, or withdrawals, as well as transfers within your plan.
+The Withdrawals chart on the Insights > Savings page illustrates an aggregate of shortfall withdrawals, transfers, annuity and real estate purchases, lump-sum debt payments and other events in your plan.

 Items on this chart include:

-• One Time Expenses and Disbursements: One time expenses and disbursements entered in My Plan > Expenses
+One Time Expenses: One -Time Expenses entered in My Plan > Expenses

 NOTE: If you are using transfers to employ a specific order of withdrawals in your own plan, you may feel that your plan is "funded" and a savings drawdowns is not necessary.
 What you will see in the Withdrawals chart is often two transactions: